Venafi/cert-manager-venafi-demo/README.md

 4. Option in Venafi Platform CA configuration template "Automatically include CN as DNS SAN" should be set to true.

-## If you tried Venafi cert-manager before, please cleanup your previous installation:
+## If you have tried Venafi cert-manager before, please cleanup your previous installation:

 1. Run: `make clean`